asdian/CS1.6-Tuts/AMXModX-Scripts.md

 > [!TIP]
 > I recommend to not put the files inside the CS1.6 installation folder, in case when you need to clean install the game it saves you the hassle from doing backups.

 #### Now, let's set up our scripting software.
-There are two softwares that I've used for AMX Mod X scripting.
+There are two softwares that I use for AMX Mod X scripting.

 > ### Easy Way / [Advanced Way](https://github.com/asdian/CS1.6-Tuts/blob/main/AMXModX-Scripts.md#the-advanced-way-is-using-visual-studio-code)
 ---